dpc/dpc.github.com/content/post/my-opinion-on-go.md

 decently sized ecosystem.
 Everybody know about it, and have somewhat positive attitude thinking "it's simple, fast, and easy to learn".

-I enjoy (Crude but still) static typing, compiling to native code, and most of all: native-green thread, making Go quite productive for server side code.
+I enjoy (crude but still) static typing, compiling to native code, and most of all: native-green thread, making Go quite productive for server side code.
 I just had to get used to many workarounds for lack of generics, remember about avoid all the [Go landmines][landmines] and ignore